 (ii) Finance leases on or after 1st April, 2001: The lower of the fair

 value of the assets and present value of the minimum lease rentals is

-Profit and Loss account.
+charged to Profit and Loss Statement.

 c) However, rentals referred to in (a) or (b) (i) above and the